If you’ve ever been to China, you might have seen some of their interesting dog breeds.

-However, the breed has soared in popularity around the world and is favored for its appearance and temperament.
+However, this ancient Chinese breed has soared worldwide and is favored for its appearance and temperament.

-The breed has hardly changed in the last 2,000 years and is known for its long and fluffy coat.
+The breed has hardly changed in the last 2,000 years and is known for its fluffy and long coat.

-They can come in a wide range of colors, including fawn, black, brown, and cream, and typically have a black face.
+They can come in many colors, including fawn, black, brown, and cream, and typically have blackface.

-Because they were bred to be lap dogs, they’re very content to simply sleep all day, but should be taken on walks to avoid weight gain.
+Because they were bred to be lap dogs, they’re very content to sleep all day but should be taken on walks to avoid weight gain.

-One of the biggest commitments needed is constant care of the coat.
+One of the biggest commitments needed is the constant care of the coat.

 It requires daily brushing and should be groomed every other month.

 The fur should be trimmed around the face to avoid things getting in the eyes.

 - Three out of twelve dogs survived the sinking of the Titanic.
 One of them is a Pekingese.

 - In Ancient China, stealing a Pekingese was a crime punishable by death.